-While it’s critical to understand the plagiarism definition as it’s broadly defined, it’s just as vital to learn the various ways it can occur if you wish to ultimately avoid committing it.
+While it’s critical to understand the plagiarism definition as it’s broadly defined, it’s just as vital to learn the various ways it can occur if proactively preventing plagiarism is your goal.

-Direct plagiarism is the deliberate act of copying another individuals work or idea into an assignment without providing any type of acknowledgment.
+Direct plagiarism is the deliberate act of copying another individual’s work or idea into an assignment without providing any type of acknowledgment.
 An example of this would be a student copying and pasting text from a source into their project, without using quotation marks or any kind of attribution.
-When academic dishonesty is the topic of discussion, this straightforward appropriation of another person’s work, in whole or in part, is the act that most people imagine.

-However, even copying bits and pieces from a single sentence and adding them into a project without attribution is a form of literary theft called incremental plagiarism.
-Just as with direct copying, incremental copying results in a student or writer taking credit for words and ideas that are not their own.
-Both direct and incremental infringement are unethical, irresponsible, and just plain dishonest; the punishments for those who commit them are appropriately severe.
+Copying bits and pieces from a single sentence and adding them into a project without attribution is a form of literary theft called incremental plagiarism.
+Just as with direct plagiarism, the incremental form attempts to disguise when a student or writer is taking credit for words and ideas that are not their own.

-When a writer rephrases another author’s words and includes them without attribution in their work, it is known as patchwriting or mosaic writing.
-Patchwriting may occur as the unfortunate result of a poor attempt at paraphrasing.
-When patchwriting is deliberate, it is often called spinning.
+When a writer rephrases another author’s words (and it remains similar to the original words) and includes them without attribution in their work, it is known as patchwriting or mosaic writing.

-Plagiarizing another author’s words or ideas is an issue that most students recognize as wrong, but many are shocked to learn that re-using their own words is also a form of academic dishonesty.
+Plagiarizing another author’s words or ideas is an issue that most students recognize as wrong, but many are shocked to learn that reusing their own words can also fit the plagiarism definition.
 After all, they ask, how can I steal from myself?

 There are quite a few acts of intentional or unintentional dishonesty that students are surprised to learn also meet the definition of plagiarism.

-While misleading references can occur as a result of not understanding your research, invented sources arise when someone attempts to mask that they didn’t complete enough research.
-Perhaps they have a point they want to include but haven’t found any credible sources that back it up, or realized an hour before class that they haven’t involved enough sources.
+While misleading references can occur as a result of not understanding your research, invented sources are more often the result of insufficient research or intentional deception.
+A student who can’t find a source to back up a point they want to make or who doesn’t want to commit the necessary time to ethically complete a paper might resort to including one or more invented sources in their bibliography.
 Whatever the cause, an invented source creates an illusion of credibility by tying an idea to a source that doesn’t exist.

 What Is Not Plagiarism

 Information that is widely known and accepted as fact is considered common knowledge.
-This can either be knowledge that is common to most people in the world, in your country, in your state, or even just in your field of study, depending on the audience for your work.
+This can either be information that is known to most people in the world, in your country, in your state, or even just in your field of study, depending on the audience for your work.
 For example:

 J.K.
 Rowling wrote the Harry Potter series.